theherk/interloper/README.md

 Here are some of the current limitations.

-- Script output is truncated if very long.
 - Testing shell is present, but still must be completed.
     + Still needs started really.
     + Need to mock away the websocket bits.